henriquehbr/arsh/arshiso/README.md

 By default, arshiso is pre-configured with:

-- My actual-keyboard layout (br-abnt2)
+- My actual keyboard layout (br-abnt2)
-- The `arsh` script with execution permission
+- The `arsh` script with execution permissions

 And also, **only** the following packages are included: